miguelfreitas/twister-html/README.md

      git checkout master
      git merge upstream/master # you should get a fast-forward message here git push

 Translations
 ------------

 If you want to add your own translation, edit `interface_localization.js` like this:

-1. fork the repo, checkout `i18n` and create a new branch
+1. fork the repo and create a new branch

         git clone git@github.com:yournickname/twister-html.git ~/.twister/html
         cd ~/.twister/html
-        git checkout i18n
         git checkout -b Klingon

 2. add your language to the list of available choices.
 You should use your ISO code here,